elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 end
 ```

 Now if you run the tests, you will see the test that checks the server interaction will fail, as it will attempt to use the routing table.
-To address this failure, add `@tag :distributed` to this test too:
+To address this failure, change the `test_helper.exs` for `:kv_server` application as we did for `:kv` and add `@tag :distributed` to this test too:

 ```elixir
 @tag :distributed